You’re likely here because you are at your wits’ end with someone who always plays the victim.

 The soul-sucking, mood-dampening, eye-roll-inducing behavior impacts your personal and professional life and can chip away at your own self-esteem.

 If you try to help, you’re attacking a victim.

 If you passively accept it, you’re stuck in their rut.

 If you try to cut them off, you’ve victimized a victim.

-Allow yourself one good scream at the top of your lungs, and let’s dive into some strategies to help you and them.
+Allow yourself one good scream at the top of your lungs, and let’s dive into some strategies to help you with someone who plays the victim.

 - What Does Playing Victim Mean?

 - What Causes People to Play the Victim?